mstreit/mstreit.github.io/_publications/2017_infovis_taco.md

 - Wolfgang Aigner
 - streit

-journal: IEEE Transactions on Visualization and Computer Graphics (InfoVis '17), 24(1), pp. 677-686
+# Include a shortened name for the journal or conference/proceedings
+journal-short: TVCG (InfoVis '17)
 year: 2018

-# Set `to_appear: 1` if no DOI and pages are available
+# Create BibTeX info, using one of the entry choices
+# Articles have a "journal", and inproceedings have a "booktitle"
+# Preprints are articles with the location of preprint mentioned in "journal"
+# You can remove fields you don't need, or else leave them blank
+# Try to include a DOI, or use the publisher URL below
+# Specify new BibTeX fields by adding a new key and value inside "bib:"
+bibentry: article
+bib:
+  journal: IEEE Transactions on Visualization and Computer Graphics (InfoVis '17)
+  booktitle:
+  editor:
+  doi: 10.1109/TVCG.2017.2745298
+  publisher:
+  address:
+  url:
+  volume: 24
-#to_appear: 1
+  number: 1
+  pages: 677-686
+  month:

 # Add things like "Best Paper Award at InfoVis 2099, selected out of 4000 submissions"
 award:

-doi: 10.1109/TVCG.2017.2745298
-# use publisher only if no doi is available
 publisher:

 # Use if this paper is linked to an internal project.
 This will link to the project site
-project:
+project: taco

 # Use this if you have an external project website
 #external-project: